ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

 Simulation control commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. container:: description

    ``stop``

    Stop the simulation.

    ``pause``

    This puts the simulation in pause mode.
 If opengl graphics are used,
    continuation occurs when the user presses the spacebar.
 When graphics
    are not used, the user is told to press enter.

    ``beep``

    The computer beeps when this is reached.
 Nothing else is done.

    ``keypress`` :math:`char`

-Send a signal to the graphics manipulation component of the program to
+   Send a signal to the graphics manipulation component of the program
-execute the behavior that would occur when a key is pressed.
-For the
+   to execute the behavior that would occur when a key is pressed.
+For
-arrows, and shift-arrows, the character should be “r” for right, “l” for
+   the arrows, and shift-arrows, the character should be “r” for right,
-left, “u” for up, “d” for down, and the respective upper case characters
+   “l” for left, “u” for up, “d” for down, and the respective upper case
-for the shift-arrows.
+   characters for the shift-arrows.

    ``setflag`` :math:`number`

    Sets the global command flag value to :math:`number`, which can be a
    floating point value.
 This is generally used after a conditional
    command, and is then queried by one or more ``ifflag`` commands.

    ``setrandseed`` :math:`seed`

    Sets the random number seed to the specified integer value.
-If the seed
+If the
-listed is less than 0, the current time is used for the seed.
+   seed listed is less than 0, the current time is used for the seed.

    ``setgraphics`` :math:`type`

    Sets the display graphics to type :math:`type`.
-If graphics were not set
+If graphics were not
-up initially, using the graphics statement, this command does nothing.
+   set up initially, using the graphics statement, this command does
+   nothing.
 Otherwise, options for type are “opengl” or “opengl_good”.

    ``setgraphic_iter`` :math:`timesteps`

    Sets the graphics update interval to :math:`timesteps` time steps.
-This
-is only functional if graphics were set up initially, using the
+   This is only functional if graphics were set up initially, using the
    ``graphics`` statement.

    ``updategraphics``

    Update the graphics window.

 File manipulation commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. container:: description

    ``overwrite`` :math:`filename`

    Erases the output file called :math:`filename` but leaves it open for more writing.

    ``incrementfile`` :math:`filename`

    A new output file is created based upon the :math:`filename`.
 The first time this is called the filename is appended with a “\_001”, which is then incremented with subsequent calls to “\_002”, and so on.
 These numbers precede any suffix on the filename.

 Conditional commands
 ~~~~~~~~~~~~~~~~~~~~

+.. container:: description

    ``if`` :math:`value_1\ symbol\ value_2\ command`

    Runs command command, depending on the relative values of
    :math:`value_1` and :math:`value_2`.
 The symbol character can be “<”,
    “>” or “=”.

    ``ifflag`` :math:`symbol\ number\ command`

    Run command :math:`command`, depending on the value of the global
    command flag.
-Enter :math:`symbol` as “<” if :math:`command` should be
+Enter :math:`symbol` as “<” if :math:`command` should
-run if the flag value is less than :math:`number`, as “>” for the flag
+   be run if the flag value is less than :math:`number`, as “>” for the
-value greater than :math:`number`, and as “=” for the flag value equal
+   flag value greater than :math:`number`, and as “=” for the flag value
-to :math:`number`.
+   equal to :math:`number`.

    ``ifprob`` :math:`value\ command`

-Run command :math:`command` with probability :math:`value`, which should
+   Run command :math:`command` with probability :math:`value`, which
-be between 0 and 1.
-If you want to run multiple commands with this
+   should be between 0 and 1.
+If you want to run multiple commands with
-probability use the ``setflag`` and ``ifflag`` commands.
+   this probability use the ``setflag`` and ``ifflag`` commands.

    ``ifno`` :math:`species(state)\ command`

    Run command :math:`command` if no molecule of type :math:`species`
    remains.
-The molecule state :math:`state` is optional, with “solution”
+The molecule state :math:`state` is optional, with
-as a default.
+   “solution” as a default.
 The name and/or the state may be “all”.

    ``ifless`` :math:`species(state)\ num\ command`

    Run command :math:`command` if there are fewer than :math:`num`
    molecules of type :math:`species` remaining.
 The molecule state
    :math:`state` is optional, with “solution” as a default.
-The name and/or
+The name
-the state may be “all”.
+   and/or the state may be “all”.

    ``ifmore`` :math:`species(state)\ num\ command`

-Run command :math:`command` if there are more than :math:`num` molecules
+   Run command :math:`command` if there are more than :math:`num`
-of type :math:`species`.
-The molecule state :math:`state` is optional,
+   molecules of type :math:`species`.
+The molecule state :math:`state`
-with “solution” as a default.
-The name and/or the state may be “all”.
+   is optional, with “solution” as a default.
+The name and/or the state
+   may be “all”.

+   ``ifincmpt``
-``ifincmpt`` :math:`species(state)\ char\ number\ compartment\ command`
+   :math:`species(state)\ char\ number\ compartment\ command`

-Run command :math:`command` depending on how the number of molecules of
+   Run command :math:`command` depending on how the number of molecules
-type :math:`species` within compartment :math:`compartment` compares
+   of type :math:`species` within compartment :math:`compartment`
-with :math:`number`.
-Enter :math:`char` as “<” if :math:`command` should
+   compares with :math:`number`.
+Enter :math:`char` as “<” if
-be run with less than :math:`number` molecules, as “>” for more than
+   :math:`command` should be run with less than :math:`number`
-:math:`number`, or as “=” for equal to :math:`number`.
-A space is
+   molecules, as “>” for more than :math:`number`, or as “=” for equal
-required between this symbol and :math:`number`.
-The molecules’ state
+   to :math:`number`.
+A space is required between this symbol and
-:math:`state` is optional, with “solution” as a default.
-The species
+   :math:`number`.
+The molecules’ state :math:`state` is optional, with
-and/or state may be “all”.
+   “solution” as a default.
+The species and/or state may be “all”.

    ``ifchange`` :math:`species(state)\ char\ num\ command`

    Run command :math:`command` if the number of molecules of type
    :math:`species` changes (or doesn’t change) relative to the previous
    time this command was called.
 The molecule state :math:`state` is
    optional, with “solution” as a default.
-The name and/or the state may be
+The name and/or the state may
-“all”.
-Enter :math:`char` as “>” to respond to a difference that is
+   be “all”.
+Enter :math:`char` as “>” to respond to a difference that
-greater than :math:`num`, “<” to respond to a difference that is less
+   is greater than :math:`num`, “<” to respond to a difference that is
-than :math:`num`, “=” to respond to a difference that is exactly equal
+   less than :math:`num`, “=” to respond to a difference that is exactly
-to :math:`num`, or “!” to respond to a difference that does not equal
+   equal to :math:`num`, or “!” to respond to a difference that does not
-:math:`num`.
-For example, enter :math:`char` and :math:`num as` “!
-0” to
+   equal :math:`num`.
+For example, enter :math:`char` and :math:`num as`
-respond to any change in molecule numbers, or as “< -10” to respond to
+   “!
+0” to respond to any change in molecule numbers, or as “< -10” to
-any decrease that exceeds 10 molecules.
+   respond to any decrease that exceeds 10 molecules.

 System observation commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~